Shell Startup#

 The "module use" command needs to be before any module load command that loads your coustom modules.

-Functions are like aliases but in general multiline and more complex.
+Functions are like aliases but generally multiline and more complex.
 You can run the command **compgen -A function ** to see a list of defined functions.
-Here are a few functions you might want to add to your environment
+Here are a few functions you might want to add to your environment:

 # given a name of a function or alias show its definition